shobrook/syntaxis/README.md

   <br />
 </h1>

 `saplings` is a static analysis library for Python, fit with tools for calculating various software metrics and analyzing [Abstract Syntax Trees (ASTs)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-Its most notable feature is an algorithm that mines all the ways in which imported packages<!--imported package APIs--> are used in a Python program, and visualizes their usage patterns as parse trees. <!--Mention some applications of this algorithm?-->Other features include:
+Its most notable feature is an algorithm that mines all the ways in which imported packages<!--imported package APIs--> are used in a Python program, and represents their usage patterns as parse trees. <!--Mention some applications of this algorithm?-->Other features include:

 - Cyclomatic Complexity
 - Halstead Metrics
 - Maintainability Index